 But in Windows 10, File Explorer opens to Quick Access by default.
-Quick Access (known as Home in earlier builds) shows frequently accessed folders (maximum of ten) and recently accessed files (maximum of twenty) so that you can easily access your recently accessed files and folders.
+Quick Access displays frequently accessed folders (maximum of ten) and recently accessed files (maximum of twenty) so that you can easily access your recently accessed files and frequently accessed folders without navigating to them.
 The Quick Access is handy for those who would like to see all recently accessed files and folders upon launching the File Explorer.

 Luckily, it’s now possible to make File Explorer open This PC instead of the Quick Access.
 Windows 10 now allows you to configure the File Explorer open to This PC without the help of any third-party utilities.
 An option is present under Folder Options to make File Explorer open This PC.

 Follow the given below instructions to make File Explorer open This PC instead of Quick Access in Windows 10.

 Method 1 of 3 to make File Explorer open to This PC in Windows 10